Research Policy Analysis and Coordination

 Yes.
 In accordance with Division 24 of the California Food and Agricultural Code, an Established Agricultural Research Institution, like UC, must notify and provide certain information to the county agricultural commissioner prior to cultivation of hemp, and all plots, including greenhouses, must have adequate signage indicating that they are industrial hemp.
 As such, prior to commencing any hemp cultivation project, it is strongly recommended that researchers meet with their local agricultural commissioner regarding their research plans.

-Based on this CDFA guidance, researchers should be prepared to post signage on all cultivation sites indicating that the University of California is cultivating industrial hemp.
-In addition, researchers must provide GPS coordinates of all research cultivation sites to the local agricultural commissioner.
+Based on this CDFA guidance, researchers should be prepared to post signage on all cultivation sites indicating that the University of California is cultivating industrial hemp and provide GPS coordinates of all research cultivation sites to the local agricultural commissioner.

-Once USDA promulgates regulations allowing commercial cultivation, commercial cultivation and sales will be permissible if done in accordance with a USDA-approved state regulatory plan, and UC will be able to dispose of excess hemp as it does other agricultural byproducts.
+If commercial cultivation and sales are done in accordance with a USDA-approved state regulatory plan, UC is able to dispose of excess hemp as it does other agricultural byproducts.
 Under the current regulatory scheme, hemp cultivation by UC can only be conducted for research purposes.
-As such, before USDA promulgates regulations, hemp and hemp-derived materials should not be sold or donated after the completion of the research project.
+As such, hemp and hemp-derived materials should not be sold or donated after the completion of the research project.
 There may be some cases, however, in which the research itself involves studying of marketing or distribution; in those cases, researchers are advised to ensure that their protocol is consistent with University policies and practices.

 - Can UC researchers and/or Cooperative Extension Advisors and Specialists provide agricultural advice and/or assistance to non-university hemp growers?